Booked Out: Online Mindshift: Finding Your Flow with Anne Tannam

 It is recommended that participants keep a learning journal for the duration of the course.
 Slides are available after each session.

-Course participants will come away with tools and techniques to optimise flow in their writing, a deeper knowledge of who they are as writers, and a tailor-made writing schedule they are ready to commit to.
+Course participants will come away with tools and techniques to optimise flow in their writing, a deeper knowledge of who they are as writers, and a tailor-made writing practice they are ready to commit to.

 Reviews of Anne Tannam's Work: